The Royal School, Haslemere: The Royal Naval School

 In 1815, the Battle of Waterloo finally put an end to the Napoleonic Wars.
-In the following peaceful years, the Navy was put on half or even quarter pay.
-Peace also brought an end to the prize money from captured ships, as the Navy had been at war nearly non-stop since the 1770s, the potential for Senior Officers to become wealthy and to set themselves up as country gentlemen had become established.
+In the following peaceful years, the Royal Navy was put on half or even quarter pay.
+Peace also brought an end to the prize money from captured ships.
+The Navy had been at war nearly continuously since the 1770s, so that the potential for senior officers to become rich and to set themselves up as country gentlemen, had become established.
 The peace brought significant changes to their way of life.
 After Waterloo, many Naval Officers found themselves in financial difficulty.
-They were able to send their young sons from age nine upwards to sea as mid-shipmen where they would gain an education and valuable experience.
+They could send their sons from the age of nine to sea as midshipmen, where they would gain an education and naval training.
 Their daughters, however, were in a more difficult position.
-They were too high up the social ladder to engage in any menial work to earn their own living but too poor to attract the attention of eligible husbands.
+They were too high up the social ladder to engage in any menial work to earn their own living, but too poor to attract the attention of eligible husbands.

-Vice-Admiral Sir Jahleel Brenton, Admiral Sir Thomas Williams and Captain Hon.
-Francis Maude established The Royal Naval Female School as it was then known, specifically to provide a sound education which would enable the girls to go out into employment almost certainly as teachers and governesses.
-The school was founded for the daughters and sisters of Naval and Marine Officers.
+Vice-Admiral Sir Jahleel Brenton, Admiral Sir Thomas Williams and Captain the Hon.
+Francis Maude, established the Royal Naval Female School, as it was first known, for the daughters and sisters of Naval and Marine Officers, specifically to give them a sound education and enable them to gain employment, mostly as schoolteachers and governesses.

-Queen Victoria and the Queen Dowager were among the first subscribers and from the outset the School had the patronage of The Queen.
-The Patron, Her Majesty Queen Elizabeth II, opened the QEII Sixth Form building in 1989.
-In 1975 Princess Anne inherited the Presidency from her great-uncle, Lord Mountbatten of Burma, after whom the science and languages block is now named.
+Queen Victoria and the Queen Dowager, Queen Adelaide, were among the first subscribers, and from the outset the school had the patronage of the Queen.

+In 1975, Princess Anne inherited the Presidency from her great-uncle, Lord Mountbatten of Burma, after whom the science and languages block is named.
 Princess Anne has visited the school, her most recent visit being for Prize Day in 2023.
-The Princess Anne Sports Hall (P.A.S.H) was opened by her in 1986.
+She opened the Princess Anne Sports Hall (P.A.S.H) in 1986.
+In 1989, the school’s Patron, Elizabeth II, opened the QEII Sixth Form building.

-The Grove School

-The school was founded by Mrs. Lacey, a staunch advocate for women's education at a time when it was often undervalued.
-The Lacey family's commitment to education and their Christian faith can be traced through generations, with their name appearing in The Grove's records and beyond, associated with educational and missionary endeavors abroad.

-In addition to providing lessons within its own establishment, The Grove School also organised extension classes at the University College of Nottingham, which was established in 1881.

-From the very beginning, The Grove School combined a strong commitment to charity work, particularly in aiding disadvantaged girls in London, with its academic ambitions.
-Notably, a number of the school's pupils were among the pioneering female students to attend universities such as Oxford and Cambridge.
-Miss Lacey, the second Headmistress who succeeded her mother, Mrs. Lacey, achieved a first-class degree in Modern History in the 1890s.